Statement

 The focus of my studio practice is no different from the practice of living— a steady undoing, a constant letting go.
-It turns in cycles thru stages of nothingness, growth, beauty, death— like the flowers in the garden.
+It turns in cycles through stages of nothingness, growth, beauty, death— like the flowers in the garden.

 In the studio, I sit with the discomfort of not knowing.
 Uncertainty is very unsettling.
 Though if I step aside, if I loosen my grip, curiosity takes the lead, and something unexpected begins to breathe.

 Abstraction is a strange one.
 Nothing is known.
-Hence a certain uncomfortability exist.
+Hence a certain uncomfortability exists.
 Lots of falling down in the moment.
 The only way to make a painting is through it.
 Paint is layered, stripped, and buried again.
-A razor blade, belt sander, dremel—tools of erasure.
+A razor blade, belt sander, Dremel—tools of erasure.
 Raw pigment, binder, silt; spread with worn brushes, a putty knife, or simply poured.
 Colors chosen by intuition, not reason, sometimes I even paint in the dark.

-Process is painting as verb.
+Regardless of the body of work, process is painting as verb.
 Improvisation is constant.
 And then, almost without warning, a painting arrives— a noun, a presence.

 The cycle continues: curiosity, procrastination, patience, attachment, chaos, arrival.
 Again and again, I practice the art of undoing.
 Preciousness is surrendered.